BoredGirlINC/Dont-Die-Agent/README.md

 3. Click "Get your Blueprint" to generate a personalized blueprint
 4. View your saved blueprints in your profile
 5. Add custom tags to organize your blueprints
+6. Use the AI chat interface to ask health and longevity questions

+## Design Inspiration

+The visual theme is inspired by the popular "Dumb Ways to Die" safety campaign, which uses a playful, vibrant aesthetic to communicate serious messages about safety and well-being.

 ## Contributing